OttoSegersven/ottosegersven.github.io/_pages/projects.md

 <div style="overflow: hidden;">
     <img src='/images/hbl.jpeg' style="float: right; width: 50%; margin-left: 10px;" alt="Research Image">
-    How is Finland-Swedishness made and maintained?
-This is a study of the discursive construction of Finland-Swedes as an ethnic and linguistic group in Swedish-speaking newspapers in Finland, from 1900 until the present.
-It utilizes a computational technique known as topic modelling, which allows for systematic qualitative analysis of large textual data.
-The objective is to trace the transformation of discourse over time, and contribute to our understanding of how ethnicities emerge and prevail through modernity until today
+    How is Finland-Swedishness created and maintained?
+This study examines the discursive construction of Finland-Swedes as an ethnic and linguistic group in Swedish-speaking newspapers in Finland, spanning from 1900 to the present.
+Scholars consider Finland-Swedes to be a successful minority, given their secure legislative position, and political, economic, and cultural resources relative to their small population size.
+This success stems from the creation of a robust ethno-political identity that positions Finland-Swedes as a distinct ethnic and linguistic group, part of the Finnish nation.
+Despite its success by international comparison, the population is gradually shrinking, and Finland-Swedes are actively seeking ways of increasing its vitality in the face of an uncertain future.
+Drawing on a newly digitized dataset of Swedish-speaking newspapers, this project traces the evolving discourse around Finland-Swedes, contributing to our understanding of how ethnic identities emerge and survive, as well as how they might prevail in a changing society.
+It employs a computational technique known as topic modeling to identify trends and patterns through automated systematic qualitative analysis.

+    The project focuses on three issues that are central to Finland-Swedish identity construction:

+    1. The impact of bilingualism and the role of bilinguals in the community.

+    2. The internal boundary maintenance between the urban south and rural north.

+    3. The development of a dual identity—identifying as both a Finn and a Finland-Swede.
 </div>